 Writing for Children and Young Adults

 Writing for children and young adults is for students who wish to write for young audiences.
-The four-semester Spalding program stands alone in giving equal weight to audience considerations and serious study of craft.
+The four-semester Spalding low-residency program stands alone in giving equal weight to audience considerations and serious study of craft.
 One or two semesters are spent on craft instruction in one of five focal areas: playwriting, fiction, poetry, creative nonfiction, or screenwriting.
 This approach ensures that students learn to engage their young audiences with work of literary merit.
 For more information about writing for children and young adults, click here

-The unique Spalding University Master of Fine Arts degree combines traditional on-campus classes with nontraditional distance learning.
+The unique Spalding University low-residency Master of Fine Arts degree combines traditional on-campus classes with nontraditional distance learning.
 The on-campus pr abroad experience initiating each semester lasts ten days; after returning home (where writers actually do their writing), students use long-distance delivery techniques to work with their mentors in a way that is both intense, individually tailored, and one-on-one with their expert teacher.
 In a brief-residency program, students write more scripts and teleplays and those scripts receive more individual attention from the instructor than in traditional programs located in Los Angeles or New York.
-For film, TV, and theater professionals who wish to earn a terminal degree, the Spalding MFA offers the perfect course of study.
+For film, TV, and theater professionals who wish to earn a terminal degree, the Spalding low-residency MFA offers the perfect course of study.
 For more information about screenwriting, click here

-At Spalding, we offer individual tracks in Playwriting or Screenwriting, with an opportunity for optional interdisciplinary study for the student interested in acquiring a mastery of writing for both screen and stage.
+The Spalding low-residency MFA in Writing offers individual tracks in Playwriting or Screenwriting, with an opportunity for optional interdisciplinary study for the student interested in acquiring a mastery of writing for both screen and stage.
 Guest lecturers, screenings, group discussions, workshops and one-on-one mentor correspondence focus on issues of craft and the wider professional arena.
 Basic fundamentals of dramatic writing are emphasized along with highly individualized courses of study.
 For more information about playwriting, click here

 Contact the MFA Program: email@example.com